techidaily/site-howto/source/_posts/restore-missing-app-icon-on-oppo-reno-10-proplus-5g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-blue.techidaily.com/new-2024-approved-the-power-of-pause-effectively-responding-to-comments/"><u>[New] 2024 Approved The Power of Pause Effectively Responding to Comments</u></a></li>
-<li><a href="https://howto.techidaily.com/11-proven-solutions-to-fix-google-play-store-not-working-issue-on-oppo-k11-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>11 Proven Solutions to Fix Google Play Store Not Working Issue on Oppo K11 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/7-solutions-to-fix-chrome-crashes-or-wont-open-on-oppo-a78-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Chrome Crashes or Wont Open on Oppo A78 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/11-proven-solutions-to-fix-google-play-store-not-working-issue-on-xiaomi-redmi-k70e-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>11 Proven Solutions to Fix Google Play Store Not Working Issue on Xiaomi Redmi K70E | Dr.fone</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/2024-approved-high-stakes-gopro-matchup-hero5b-and-hero5-session-edition/"><u>2024 Approved High-Stakes GoPro Matchup Hero5B & Hero5 Session Edition</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/2024-approved-invisible-spectator-of-fb-tales/"><u>2024 Approved Invisible Spectator of FB Tales</u></a></li>
-<li><a href="https://blog-min.techidaily.com/5-techniques-to-transfer-data-from-infinix-note-30i-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Techniques to Transfer Data from Infinix Note 30i to iPhone 15/14/13/12 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/6-fixes-to-unfortunately-whatsapp-has-stopped-error-popups-on-lava-blaze-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Fixes to Unfortunately WhatsApp has stopped Error Popups On Lava Blaze Pro 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-honor-magic-5-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of Honor Magic 5 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-nubia-z50s-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of Nubia Z50S Pro | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/authentication-error-occurred-on-motorola-moto-g73-5g-here-are-10-proven-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Authentication Error Occurred on Motorola Moto G73 5G?
-Here Are 10 Proven Fixes | Dr.fone</u></a></li>
-<li><a href="https://win-howtos.techidaily.com/1723210979060-beat-the-drowsiness-alert-keep-your-computer-awake-easily/"><u>Beat the Drowsiness Alert - Keep Your Computer Awake Easily!</u></a></li>
-<li><a href="https://howto.techidaily.com/full-guide-how-to-fix-connection-is-not-private-on-xiaomi-redmi-12-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Full Guide How To Fix Connection Is Not Private on Xiaomi Redmi 12 5G | Dr.fone</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/advanced-hardware-breakdown-by-toms-electronic-wisdom/"><u>Advanced Hardware Breakdown by Tom's Electronic Wisdom</u></a></li>
-<li><a href="https://howto.techidaily.com/gmail-not-working-on-nokia-g42-5g-7-common-problems-and-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Gmail Not Working on Nokia G42 5G 7 Common Problems & Fixes | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/calls-on-samsung-galaxy-a15-5g-go-straight-to-voicemail-12-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Calls on Samsung Galaxy A15 5G Go Straight to Voicemail?
+12 Fixes | Dr.fone</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/in-2024-astrological-flair-crafting-bios-for-each-zodiac-house/"><u>In 2024, Astrological Flair Crafting Bios for Each Zodiac House</u></a></li>
-<li><a href="https://youtube-sure.techidaily.com/24-crafting-a-commercial-channel-youtubes-premium-pathway-guide/"><u>In 2024, Crafting a Commercial Channel YouTube's Premium Pathway Guide</u></a></li>
-<li><a href="https://media-tips.techidaily.com/master-the-art-of-music-blending-a-step-by-step-guide-with-visuals-simplified/"><u>Master the Art of Music Blending: A Step-by-Step Guide with Visuals, Simplified</u></a></li>
-<li><a href="https://techidaily.com/sign-a-pdf-v11-document-with-digital-signature-software-by-ldigisigner-sign-a-pdf-sign-a-pdf/"><u>Sign a PDF v1.1 document with digital signature software</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-vivo-y100a-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Vivo Y100A | Dr.fone</u></a></li>
+<li><a href="https://apple-account.techidaily.com/how-to-erase-an-apple-iphone-11-pro-without-apple-id-by-drfone-ios/"><u>How to Erase an Apple iPhone 11 Pro without Apple ID?</u></a></li>
+<li><a href="https://ios-location-track.techidaily.com/how-to-track-a-lost-apple-iphone-11-for-free-drfone-by-drfone-virtual-ios/"><u>How to Track a Lost Apple iPhone 11 for Free? | Dr.fone</u></a></li>
+<li><a href="https://article-tips.techidaily.com/in-2024-post-vlc-era-unveiling-new-player-titans/"><u>In 2024, Post-VLC Era Unveiling New Player Titans</u></a></li>
+<li><a href="https://review-topics.techidaily.com/infinix-data-recovery-recover-lost-data-from-infinix-by-fonelab-android-recover-data/"><u>Infinix Data Recovery – recover lost data from Infinix</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/latest-way-to-get-shiny-meltan-box-in-pokemon-go-mystery-box-on-nokia-130-music-drfone-by-drfone-virtual-android/"><u>Latest way to get Shiny Meltan Box in Pokémon Go Mystery Box On Nokia 130 Music | Dr.fone</u></a></li>
+<li><a href="https://ai-video-tools.techidaily.com/new-in-2024-top-virtualdub-replacements-for-video-editing/"><u>New In 2024, Top VirtualDub Replacements for Video Editing</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/next-level-gaming-a-detailed-look-at-the-nintendo-switch-lite-vs-oled-comparison/"><u>Next-Level Gaming: A Detailed Look at the Nintendo Switch Lite vs OLED Comparison</u></a></li>
+<li><a href="https://youtube-clips.techidaily.com/the-influence-of-thumbnail-size-on-viewership-numbers/"><u>The Influence of Thumbnail Size on Viewership Numbers</u></a></li>
-<li><a href="https://howto.techidaily.com/why-your-tecno-spark-10-4g-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Tecno Spark 10 4G Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-oppo-find-x7-ultra-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Oppo Find X7 Ultra Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
 </ul></div>